UncommonConcept/learn-frontend-in-48-hours/README.md

 * Grab the image DOM element and change its image source
 * Instead of rendering the image once, do it 3 times!
 * Let's listen to the window.onresize event
-* In this App.js, instead of creating a component for Header, use a function and call it inside the render function.